idjibril/trtlbotplusplus/README.md

 ### Getting started with Turtlecoin
-Make sure you have `walletd` and `TurtleCoind` running on the default ports and the blockexplorer enabled.
+Make sure you have `watlet` and `WATT` running on the default ports and the blockexplorer enabled.
 Install dependencies with `pip install -r requirements.txt`

 ### Getting started with something else